 If you are an avid skier and want to capitalize on your time in the mountains, you will want to check out Extremely Canadian.
-Their steeps clinics are a great way to gain access to some of the more “interesting” terrain.
+Their steeps clinics are a great way to gain access to some of the more unexplored terrain.

 If you are game for something different but want some guidance then the Canadian Wilderness Adventure Company is for you.
 They organize everything from dog sledding, snowmobile/fondue trips, canoe tours, and off roading.

 Araxi is always a go to for us and it should not be missed if you are looking to celebrate a special occasion.
 Every meal I have had there has been delicious and interesting and is always accompanied by excellent service.
-It is a place that we try to eat at each time we are in Whistler.

 Our absolute favourite destination for a good meal is a relative newcomer to the Whistler neighbourhood.
 Il Caminetto is one of those restaurants that you never want to leave.
 Aim to grab a bar seat and peruse their excellent cocktail lists (including a Negroni menu) as you sample the wonderful food offerings.

-The Bearfoot Bistro Vodka Room Experience is in the Bearfoot Bistro restaurant.
+The Bearfoot Bistro Vodka Room Experience located within the Bearfoot Bistro restaurant.
 This tasting room is the coldest on the planet!!
 Sitting at -32 degrees C, it is a fun experience if you like Vodka.
 The actual restaurant is also great (albeit quite expensive).
 It continues to land on the top best places to eat in Whistler.
 It is a sure bet that you will get a wonderful meal in their dining room.
 The real draw here (for me anyway) is their wine cellar.
 When we booked our last reservation, we had asked if the sommelier had time to take us into the cellar and he politely obliged.
 The cellar, with about 20,000 bottles, is the largest in Western Canada.

 My husband and I did this last year and we had so much fun (more fun than I though we would have).
 It’s a great activity for groups or rainy days.